nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/non-functional/non-functional-req.md

 The following are some of many factors to consider when building a data product, such as a dashboard or a report:

-- Accessibility
+- accessibility
-- Accuracy
+- accuracy
-- Auditing
+- auditing
-- Capacity
+- capacity
-- Confidentiality
+- confidentiality
-- Error-handling
+- error-handling
-- Maintenance
+- maintenance
-- Performance
+- performance
-- Reliability
+- reliability
-- Resilience
+- resilience
-- Scalability
+- scalability
-- Security
+- security
-- Testing
+- testing
-- Usability
+- usability

 ### Operational requirements

-Operational requirements describe how well the system is performing.
+Operational requirements describe the performance requirements of a product.
+These considerations include:

-When we refer to operational requirements within non-functional requirements, we are talking about accessibility, confidentiality, integrity, safety, usability, security, availability, efficiency, reliability, and suitability.
+- accessibility
+- confidentiality
+- integrity
+- safety
+- usability
+- security
+- availability
+- efficiency
+- reliability
+- suitability

 ### Revision requirements

-Revision requirements define how quickly a system solves problems caused by unexpected errors and how efficiently high-priority features can bounce back.

-Maintainability, scalability, flexibility, verifiability, and modifiability are classified as revision requirements.
+Revision requirements define any changes or corrections to the product.
+This could be due to unexpected errors, or improvements made.
+The ability for a system, and any high-priority features to bounce back quickly, and maintain availability is of utmost importance.

+The following are all considered to be revision requiremnets:

+- maintainability
+- scalability
+- flexibility
+- verifiability
+- modifiability

 ### Transition requirements

-Transition requirements define the capacity of the system to accept its surrounding environment.
+Transition requirements are system management considerations, including how the product will work within the surrounding environment and alongside other products.

-The users who are involved in the management of a system are most likely to be concerned about them.

-These requirements include good reusability, installability, portability, and interoperability.
+The following are all considered to be transition requirements:

+- reusability
+- ability to install
+- portability
+- interoperability

 ::: details Source - NFR guide